wowczarek/barser/README.md

 Barser scans the input buffer byte by byte, skipping whitespaces, waiting for control characters and recognising character classes based on a 256-slot lookup table.
 As the scanner state machine passes through different stages, events are raised and processed accordingly.
 Barser accumulates string tokens in a stack and processes them once a specific control element or token count is reached - the scanner raises an event which is then picked up by the worker function inserting nodes.

+Barser uses strdup() extensively - it does not reuse the existing buffer.
+The buffer could come from mmap for example - and what happens then?
+Also the dictionary is to be mutable.
+For those reasons strings are dynamically allocated and live in the dictionary.